What is the Whalen Symposium?

 The 2026 Whalen Symposium will be

 Only one abstract per presentation is necessary.
-A basic abstract of 250-500 words is required to participate.
-Your abstract should address the five elements described below.
+A basic abstract or description of no more than 500 words is required to participate.
+Your abstract/description should address the five elements described below.

-2. Brief articulation of artists, forms, theories, methods or movements inspiring or informing the creative work (Research – techniques – how those techniques are manifested within the work and research that was done (regarding various composers, representing various cultures, etc.)
+- Brief articulation of artists, forms, theories, methods, or movements inspiring or informing the creative work (research; techniques; how those techniques are manifested in the work and research that was conducted regarding various composers, representing various cultures, etc.)

-4. Proposed significance to the field (What is new or revelatory about your creative work?)
+- Proposed significance to the field (what is new or revelatory about your creative work?)

 what dimensions should my poster be?